bangbang6/bangbang6/README.md

-### Hi!
+### Hi! here
   My name is zhenbangLiao and engaged in the front-end field

 - 🔭 I’m currently study in huazhong university of science and technology
 - 🌱 I currently enjoy learning typescript and React